cylenia/traits-test/readme.md

 # traits-test
-Test of Traits in Rust
+small test of the traits system in rust